 Treatment is under the direction of the attending Health Care Provider.
 It is recommended that all active or suspect cases of TB be referred to a medical specialist knowledgeable and experienced in the clinical management of TB.
 Refer to:

-- Tuberculosis: Information for Heath Care Provider 5th Edition, 2015 - Ontario Lung Association
+- Tuberculosis: Information for Heath Care Providers, 6th Edition, 2020 - Ontario Lung Health Foundation

 - Ministry of Health and Long Term Care, Infectious Diseases Protocol, 2018.
 Tuberculosis: Appendix A (2019) and Appendix B (2019)